 Featuring a side cut of 65/53/60 mm, the wooden air-core offers you air pockets that reduce weight without compromising on the durability.
 Stepping into the ski bindings will give you control over all the snowy steep hills that you need to conquer.

 3. Fischer Outback 68 Skis

 Why ski on tracks when you can make your trails!
-The Fischer Outback 68 Crown Cross-country Skis let you explore the paths that are not explored by many.
-And if this adventure sounds great, wait until you get your hands – or feet, literally – on these amazing metal-edged XC skis.
+The Fischer Outback 68 Crown Cross-country Skis let you explore the backcountry paths that are not explored by many.
+And if this adventure sounds great, wait until you get your hands – or feet, literally – on these amazing metal-edged cross country skis.